leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 Similarly, definitional equality is invoked automatically by the type checker, while propositional equality must be specifically appealed to.

-In [Propositions, Proofs, and Indexing](../props-proofs-indexing.md), some equality statements are proved using `simp`.
+In [Propositions, Proofs, and Indexing](../props-proofs-indexing.md), some equality statements are proved using `decide`.
 All of these equality statements are ones in which the propositional equality is in fact already a definitional equality.
-Typically, statements of propositional equality are proved by first getting them into a form where they are either definitional or close enough to existing proved equalities, and then using tools like `simp` to take care of the simplified cases.
+Typically, statements of propositional equality are proved by first getting them into a form where they are either definitional or close enough to existing proved equalities, and then using tools like `decide` or `simp` to take care of the simplified cases.
 The `simp` tactic is quite powerful: behind the scenes, it uses a number of fast, automated tools to construct a proof.
 A simpler tactic called `rfl` specifically uses definitional equality to prove propositional equality.
 The name `rfl` is short for _reflexivity_, which is the property of equality that states that everything equals itself.